Knowledge Base

 - View details: Click an entry to see its full content, all chunks with token counts, and metadata.
 For PDFs, page numbers are included per chunk.

-- Filter: Narrow the list by searching entry IDs, filtering by namespace, or filtering by content type
+- Filter: Narrow the list by selecting a namespace in the sidebar, searching entry IDs, or filtering by content type

 - Delete: Remove entries you no longer need.
 This removes the entry and all its chunks from the search index.